dangarfield/ff7-fenrir/README.md

 ![FF7 Fenrir](https://i.ibb.co/bdNzhtR/good.png)

-We all love FF7, there are lots of Mods and an amazing community.
+We all love FF7, there are lots of mods and an amazing community.
 As part of my personal foray into 3D graphics, I wanted to work to better understand the assets, data and logic, ideally with result of creating a new Game Engine that runs using FF7 data.

 I will prodeminately be looking at recreating the fields in the first instance.
 Ideally it will use the in game assets (`.lgp`'s etc), but I will start using generated json fields and pngs for a start.